bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 ---
 <div className="image">![system for restaurants mockups](/images/pos_practi_jet_mockup.png "It is not a real implemented design.
 It is a mockup example created for the purpose of case study.")</div>

-*It is not a real implemented design.
-It is a mockup example created for the purpose of a case study.*

 <TitleWithIcon sectionTitle="main products developed for Just Eat POS:" titleIcon="/images/icon_title_products.svg" titleIconAlt="applications" />

 **Just Eat POS system took care of the whole process of managing restaurant orders: from ordering the meal, providing kitchen staff with details to delivering the order to the client’s table or home**.
 It also supported daily running of the restaurant by managing employees time, creating menus or providing tools to build their own restaurant website.